insight-creative/milksource.com/content/blog/teaming-up-with-n-e-wis-watershed-alliance-for-water-sustainability.md

 categories:
   - News
 ---
-Milk Source continued its longstanding support of the Fox-Wolf Watershed Alliance**&nbsp;**with the recent donation of 20 55-gallon barrels for the collection of residential rain water.&nbsp;
+Milk Source continued its longstanding support of the Fox-Wolf Watershed Alliance ** ** with the recent donation of 20 55-gallon barrels for the collection of residential rain water.&nbsp;

 They were donated by Tidy View Dairy and delivered thanks to the efforts of driver Juan Castro.